mathewbushuru/react-starter-kit/README.md

 The root router (`appRouter`) for the app is found at `src/routes`.
 It uses the `createBrowserRouter` function to combine app-wide routes defined at `src/routes/app-routes.js` with all the feature specific routes such as the example-feature routes defined at `src/features/example-feature/routes`.
 The `appRouter` is used to create the `AppProvider` component that then wraps the whole app.

-When defining the routes and their corresponding paths and elements, remember to also include an error element component that handles any errors that occur for that path.
+When defining the routes and their corresponding paths and elements, include an error element component that handles any errors that occur for that path.

 If nested routes are needed, pass them as an array to the children key.
-Remember to include the `Outlet` component in the parent route if you want it to to be embedded in the parent component
+For this to work, include the `Outlet` component in the parent route if you want it to to be embedded in the parent component

 Use `action` functions to define what happens when forms are submitted.
 As a result an example routes array would look like